Skeleton Key

 What it does

-Competitor Sizing quantifies relative awareness and category presence using Google Trends signals on brand and category keywords; figures are directional and are presented as such.
-Brand & Product profiles each major competitor on positioning, differentiation, recent campaigns, product magic, pricing, and partners.
-Sentiment maps positive and negative associations against a radar chart of competitor sentiment dimensions.
-Other Competitive Insights captures the strategic patterns that don't fit the previous sections, like loyalty programs, distribution moves, and pricing dynamics.
+The analyst maps the competitive set: who's dominant in awareness, how each major competitor positions itself, and what sentiment they carry.
+Relative awareness and category presence are quantified using Google Trends signals on brand and category keywords; figures are directional and presented as such.
+Each major competitor is profiled on positioning, differentiation, recent campaigns, product magic, pricing, and partners.
+A sentiment radar chart maps positive and negative associations across competitor sentiment dimensions.

-Citations are drawn from market research, news coverage, brand websites, ad libraries (where publicly indexed), Google Trends signals, and any documents you've attached.
-Output length is roughly a one-pager equivalent of structured prose and tables.
+Citations come from market research, news coverage, brand websites, ad libraries (where publicly indexed), Google Trends signals, and any documents you've attached.

 Where to find it